 When you borrow cash from a credit card, expect to pay a fee of 2% to 5% of what you borrow.
 Also consider ATM fees and the interest rate charged on cash advances since it may come with a higher cost.

 Finance charges vary from card to card.
 What’s important to remember is that you can avoid finance charges by paying your balance in full by the due date each month.

 A foreign transaction fee is a charge of 1% to 3% added onto purchases that you make outside the U.S. Be on the lookout for this fee — some cards like travel cards don’t charge it.

-Avoiding a late fee is easy if you make at least your minimum payment by the due date each month.
+Late fees vary from card to card.
+Avoiding this fee is easy if you make at least your minimum payment by the due date each month.

 If you go over your credit limit you could be charged an over-limit fee.
 The simplest way to avoid this fee is to stay well under your credit limit.

-A returned payment fee is charged when your payment is rejected by the credit card company for insufficient funds.
-The best way to protect yourself from being charged this fee is by making sure you enough money in your account to cover your payment.
+A returned payment fee is charged when your payment is returned for insufficient funds.
+The best way to avoid this fee is to make sure you have enough money in your account to cover your payment.

 How to Start Using A Credit Card

 If you’re thinking about using a credit card, be smart about it.
 A credit card can help you achieve many goals in life with convenience.
 And, when handled responsibility, a credit card could help you build credit and open doors to achieving future financial success.

 Not sure if a credit card is the right financial tool for you?
 Our article “Personal Loans vs. Credit Cards” could help you choose the right financial solution.